trentm/node-bunyan/README.md

 specify some common names for the requisite and common fields for a log record (see below).

-Also: log4j is way more than you need.

 ## Table of Contents